 Assessment of a significant deviation (governance)

-For the purposes of Article 37(1)(c) of Directive 2009/138/EC, in concluding that the system of governance of an insurance or reinsurance undertaking deviates significantly from the standards laid down in Title I, Chapter IV, Section 2 of Directive 2009/138/EC, supervisory authorities shall take into account all relevant factors including the following:
+For the purposes of Article 37(1) point (c) of Directive 2009/138/EC, in concluding that the system of governance of an insurance or reinsurance undertaking deviates significantly from the standards laid down in Title I, Chapter IV, Section 2 of Directive 2009/138/EC, supervisory authorities shall take into account all relevant factors including the following:

-the findings arising out of the supervisory review process conducted under Article 36 of Directive 2009/138/EC;
+(a) the findings arising out of the supervisory review process conducted under Article 36 of Directive 2009/138/EC;

-the effect of the deviation from the governance standards as laid down in Chapter IV, Section 2 of Directive 2009/138/EC on the sound and prudent management of the business and whether the deviation arises from an inadequate implementation of a requirement relating to the system of governance or a failure to implement such a requirement;
+(b) the effect of the deviation from the governance standards as laid down in Chapter IV, Section 2 of Directive 2009/138/EC on the sound and prudent management of the business and whether the deviation arises from an inadequate implementation of a requirement relating to the system of governance or a failure to implement such a requirement;

-the likelihood and severity of any adverse impact on policyholders and beneficiaries;
+(c) the likelihood and severity of any adverse impact on policyholders and beneficiaries;

-the different ways of organising an effective system of governance which is proportionate to the nature, scale and complexity of the risks inherent in the business of the undertaking;
+(d) the different ways of organising an effective system of governance which is proportionate to the nature, scale and complexity of the risks inherent in the business of the undertaking;

-the probable financial loss the undertaking could incur as a consequence of the deviation;
+(e) the probable financial loss the undertaking could incur as a consequence of the deviation;

-the anticipated duration of the deviation.
+(f) the anticipated duration of the deviation.

+Article 267bis CA2bis

+(Art.
+37(1)(d) of Directive 2009/138/EC )

+Assessment of a significant deviation (adjustments to the relevant risk-free rate and transitional measures)

+1. For the purpose of Article 37 (1) point (d) of Directive 2009/138/EC, in concluding that the risk profile of an insurance or reinsurance undertaking deviates significantly from the assumptions underlying the matching adjustment referred to in Article 77d of Directive 2009/138/EC, the volatility adjustment referred to in Article 77d or the transitional measures referred to in Article 308c and 308d, supervisory authorities shall take into account all relevant factors including the following:

+(a) the findings arising out of the supervisory review process conducted under Article 36 of Directive 2009/138/EC;

+(b) the nature, type and size of the deviation;

+(c) the likelihood and severity of any adverse impact on policyholders and beneficiaries;

+(d) the level of sensitivity of the assumptions to which the deviation relates;

+(e) the anticipated duration and volatility of the deviation over the duration of the deviation;

+(f) the impact of the deviation on the Solvency Capital Requirement and own funds of the undertaking;

+2. With respect to the matching adjustment and transitional measures and with respect to the volatility adjustment, where Member States require prior approval for this adjustment, where supervisory authorities have allowed an insurance or reinsurance undertaking to use one of these adjustments or transitional measures, they may impose a capital add-on pursuant to Article 37 paragraph (1) point (d) of Directive 2009/138/EC only in circumstances where the deviation from the assumptions underlying the adjustments or transitional measures is of a temporary nature and does not justify revoking the supervisory approval for the use of the adjustment or the transitional measure.

-Article 268 CA 3
+Article 268 CA3

 (Art.
 37(1)(a) and (b) of Directive 2009/138/EC)